 In addition, Concawe believes that dermal is the most relevant exposure route.
 However, the primary objective of the testing required for REACH is the identification of hazard, for which the default exposure route under the regulation is oral as this is considered to maximise systemic exposure.
 To address the regulatory exposure route issue, Concawe plans to also conduct a number of oral OECD 422 studies on prioritized substances in each relevant petroleum category.
+Furthermore, a testing proposal has been submitted for a repeated dose 90-day oral toxicity study (OECD 408), subject to approval following ECHA/MSCAs review.

-Aspiration: Not relevant as Bitumen substances are solid.
+Aspiration Hazard: Not relevant as Bitumen substances are solid.

-Acute (short-term) Aquatic Hazard: There is no data available on the acute aquatic toxicity of Bitumen substances.
+Short-term (acute) Aquatic Hazard: There is no data available on the acute aquatic toxicity of Bitumen substances.
 Bitumen substances are not expected to exert acute toxicity based on water solubility limitations.
 QSAR assessment, based on their hydrocarbon composition, indicates that they would be expected to give LL50 (96 hrs) values > 1000 mg/l for fish, daphnia and algae (Redman and Yadav, 2010).

-Chronic (long-term) Aquatic Hazard: There is no chronic toxicity data available for Bitumen substances.
-QSAR assessment of chronic toxicity, based on hydrocarbon composition, indicates that they would be expected to give chronic NOEL(28 days) values in fish and daphnia of \geq 1000 mg/l (Redman and Yadav, 2010).
+Long-term (chronic) Aquatic Hazard: There is no chronic toxicity data available for Bitumen substances.
+QSAR assessment of chronic toxicity, based on hydrocarbon composition, indicates that they would be expected to give chronic NOEL values in fish and daphnia of $\geq$ 1000 mg/l (Redman and Yadav, 2010).